porcinus/nc2png/README.md

 ### Compile :
 Note before start:
+- If compiling from VScode, rename 'vscode' to '.vscode'.
 - Instructions are be provided "as is".
 - If you want to try this program and don't trust my release, well, you will have hard time...
 - To avoid as much hypocrisy as possible, all binaries I compile on Linux have debug symbols removed (can easily save 25-50% size).